NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 A changed label may indicate that the state for a zone needs to be reset (see (#zonereset)).

 Having the zones uniquely tagged with the `<unique-N>` label ensures that additional RRs can be added below the member node (see (#properties)).
-Further, if member zones do not share a PTR RRset, the list of member zones can be split over multiple DNS messages in a zone transfer.

-Catalog consumers MUST ignore member node RRsets with more than a single PTR resource record.

 The CLASS field of every RR in a catalog zone MUST be IN (1).